Dental implants are used to replace missing teeth.

 - Dental implants are basically “screws” made of titanium – like the surgical screws or plates that are placed in elbows, hips, and knees.

 - The implant is placed directly into the jawbone using a series of very small, specially shaped dental bone drills.

 - Implants are placed after a 3D bone scan is done, which allows the dentist to see the shape and thickness of the bone, in order to choose the correct size of implant.
 The scan will also reveal the location of nerves and blood vessels so these can be avoided and protected during the surgery.

 - The implant surgery is painless, as the gum tissues are numb and the bone has no nerve endings to transmit feelings of pain.
 Dr. Nagel works with several dental specialists in town who are experts at performing this surgery.

 - On average, an implant needs 4-6 months to heal before it can be restored with a crown on top.
 For patients needing an implant for a front tooth, an immediate temporary can often be placed, which prevents the need for a partial denture or “flipper”.
 Just be careful – this tooth is only for show, not for chewing!

-- After the healing period, an impression is taken just as it would be for a conventional crown, and a custom-made “tooth” is attached to the implant and ready for use.
+- After the healing period, Dr. Nagel can taken an impression, just as it would be for a conventional crown, and a custom-made “tooth” is attached to the implant and ready for use.